BiswajitMoh/E-Commerce-WebSite/README.md

                   Install all necessary node modules by npm in both the client and server then run the server and client by npm start.

+                  login As a Vendor and upload all the products that you want to sell .
+                  After that login as customer and start shopping.